 Likewise, we will want our trips abroad to linger in our hearts and minds, more than ever.
 Japanese words represent Japanese ways of thinking and doing things, that can fill our lives with deeper meaning, if we let them.

-Let a lovely, London-based, native speaking Japanese tutor personally guide you through your language learning journey.
+Let a lovely, professional, London-based, native speaking Japanese private tutor personally guide you through your language learning journey.
 Contact Vanessa now to book your free 10 minute consultation.